dirigiblelabs/curriculum-2018/ApostolRadoslavov/Database Perspective.md

 The Database perspective contains tools for inspection and manipulation of the artifacts within the underlying relational database.
 It is comprised of the following views:
- - Database
+ - Database View
- - SQL
+ - SQL View
- - Result
+ - Result View
- - Console
+ - Console View

 The Database perspective features a database explorer, a console to execute SQL statements and to preview results in table format.